Freedom of press in Eritrea: Dawit Habtemichael

 Dawit was a teacher and journalist who was imprisoned without any charges in 2001.
 He was considered by his former colleagues at the newspaper Echo as a talented, critical and hard worker.
-He co-founded an independent newspaper, Meqaleh, in 1998.
-His work was not only editing; he also wrote critical articles in his regular column Never too late.
-He was not arrested at the first moment in 2001, but when he was to work next day he was detained by the police at the school where he worked.
-According to Reporters Without Borders, Dawit died in prison in 2010, together with the editor Matios Habteab, although this reports are conflictive.
+He co-founded an independent newspaper, Meqaleh, where he wrote critical articles in his regular column Never too late.
+He was soon detained by the police at the school where he worked.
+According to Reporters Without Borders, Dawit died in prison in 2010 with the magazine's editor Matios Habteab.

 Dawit Isaak

 Dawit Isaak is a Swedish-Eritrean journalist and writer who was imprisoned in 2001 by the Eritrean government without trial.
 His first job in Eritrea was as a reporter for the country's first independent newspaper, Setit.

 He was arrested at his home in Asmara.
 In April 2002, CPJ reported that Dawit had to be hospitalized due to torture.
 In November 2005 he was released from jail, but two days after that he was imprisoned again.
-Rumors about his death have circulated several times, but it isn't known if he is still alive or he is dead.
+Rumors about his death have circulated several times, but it is not known if he is still alive or he is dead.